-- 8) Keep entrances close to grade, while maintaining a clear privacy zone as follows: - Generally locate the finished floor of main front entrances a maximum of 1 metre (3 feet) above the grade of the front property line, particularly when garages are in front. - Where front yard setbacks are less than 6 metres (20 feet), building entrances should be no greater than 1 metre (3 feet) above grade - Buildings with ground level retail should have entrances at-grade with flush walkways to address barrier-free design and accessibility. - 9) When required, design exterior stairway features to be attractive and fully integrated into the site or building design:
+- 7) Design generous sized and usable front porches and stoops for sitting, relaxing, etc., to be a minimum 1.5 metres (5 feet) in width and depth. - 8) Keep entrances close to grade while maintaining a clear privacy zone as follows: - Generally locate the finished floor of main front entrances a maximum of 1 metre (3 feet) above the grade of the front property line, particularly when garages are in front. - Where front yard setbacks are less than 6 metres (20 feet), building entrances should be no greater than 1 metre (3 feet) above grade - · Buildings with ground level retail should have entrances at-grade with flush walkways to address barrier-free design and accessibility. - 9) When required, design exterior stairway features will be attractive and fully integrated into the site or building design: